-In a large bowl sift together the flour, cocoa, baking powder, baking soda and salt.
+- In a large bowl sift together the flour, cocoa, baking powder, baking soda and salt.
 Add the sugar, choc chips and pistachios and mix it well.

-Once cooled, drizzle with the extra melted chocolate and scatter with extra chopped pistachios
+- Once cooled, drizzle with the extra melted chocolate and scatter with extra chopped pistachios

-- I use a standard Australian 20ml tablespoon (4 teaspooons worldwide)
+- I use a standard Australian 20ml tablespoon (equal to 4 teaspooons worldwide)

 - For best results you should always weigh ingredients like flour and sugar.
 Kitchen scales are relatively cheap but if you can’t weigh the ingredients, use the spoon and level method (don’t scoop).

 - Baking time will be longer if you use cupcake papers.